 - There must be at least two sentences included, one about the speaker/performer and one about the content of the event itself.
 Descriptions should be factual; subjective statements will be removed.

-- Please do not copy paste flyers into the description.
+- Do not copy-paste flyers into the description.

 - The description should not have any special formatting, i.e. bold letters, italics, centered text, etc.